THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 Controllable Assets

 Certain tangible property should be identified and controlled because of its sensitive, portable and theft-prone nature.
-Items that have a unit value of less than $1,000, an expected useful life of one or more years and/or a good business reason to identify and control are considered controllable property.
+Items that have a unit value of less than $5,000, an expected useful life of one or more years and/or a good business reason to identify and control are considered controllable property.
 These items are to be expensed, not capitalized.
-It is mandated by the State that UCHC maintain a written inventory listing of controllable property that has been approved by the agency head.
-Each controllable item should be tagged and maintained on UCHC's perpetual inventory.
+It is mandated by the State that UCH maintain a written inventory listing of controllable property that has been approved by the agency head.
+Each controllable item should be tagged and maintained on UCH's perpetual inventory.
 These items should be flagged as controllable property in the fixed asset system to distinguish them from capital assets.
 Examples of controllable assets are audio-visual equipment, weapons, small expensive tools, scientific equipment, cameras and guns.
 In cases of uncertainty as to whether property is considered controllable, your Vice President of Finance and Administration or Chief Financial Officer should make the final determination.

 Asset Record: a physical asset is represented in the fixed assets system by an asset record.
 Asset records contain the basic information about an asset.

-Type: in the fixed assets system, type is a code that groups assets with similar characteristics for accounting and Materials management purposes.
+Type: in the fixed assets system, type is a code that groups assets with similar characteristics for accounting and Logistics Management purposes.
 Broadly, the types include land, buildings and nonstructural improvements and equipment.
 The broad categories are further defined.
 Equipment is subdivided into types for furniture: books, maps and records; laboratory and science equipment; firearms, etc. Embedded in the type code are the asset’s useful life, depreciation method, and first-year method of depreciation, capitalization, real or personal property, movable or attached.
 The type code also identifies the accounting subcodes to be used for all fixed asset transactions fed into the accounting system.

 Plant Funds: plant funds consist of unexpended plant, retirement of indebtedness and investment in plant.
 Unexpended plant contains the cash and expenses for construction, non-structural improvements, land purchases and equipment.
 Retirement of indebtedness contains the reserve to pay off long-term debt and the interest expense on long-term debt.
 The investment in plant contains the long-term debt and the fixed assets.
 The bond and loan proceeds (long-term debt) were used to acquire the fixed assets.